SHIccc/Regularization_Energy/README.md

+**R code**

-# R code for the paper "Regularization Approach for Network Modeling of German Energy Market"
+Description: For the paper "Regularization Approach for Network Modeling of German Energy Market"

+__This repository includes:__
+- R codes for producing the figures and tables
+- R codes for the estimation, model selection etc.